What does car insurance cover?

 How does car insurance work?

-When you buy an auto insurance policy, you select different coverage options to financially protect yourself and your car.
+Every state has its own car insurance requirements, but the typical car insurance policy consists of several types of coverage.
+When buying a car insurance policy, you are able to select a range of coverage options.
 Based on the coverage you select, your insurance company will pay up to a certain limit per coverage type or cover certain types of damage.
 Car insurance can protect you if you are injured, the other person if they are injured or if you cause property damage to your own car or someone else’s.

 Some coverage types have a deductible, while others do not.
 A deductible is how much you pay out of pocket for a covered claim.
 Essentially, the deductible amount reduces the payout amount the insurance company pays.
 You can increase or decrease your deductible amount depending on your needs and financial situation.